protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

         SubSystemRef main: MainSubSystem
     }
 ```
+Now we can use the timing service within our application.
+We just need to connect the application and the service.
-In the outline view right click the SubSystem and opne the structure editor:
+In the outline view right click the SubSystem and open the structure editor:

 ![image](images/400-OpenStructureEditorSubsystem.png)